 What will be restricted by the SUP?

-One of the major interventions of the EU Parliament was to require Member States to ban oxo-degradable plastic – this deviated from the original Commission proposal which decided to instruct the European Chemicals Agency (ECHA) to conduct a two-year REACH investigation into plastic products environmental impactwhether oxo-degradable plastics should be restricted.
+One of the major interventions of the EU Parliament was to require Member States to ban oxo-degradable plastic – this deviated from the original Commission proposal which decided to instruct the European Chemicals Agency (ECHA) to conduct a two-year REACH investigation into whether oxo-degradable plastics should be restricted.
 The EU Parliament, with agreement of the Council, decided that such an investigation was unnecessary as they wished to ban the substance immediately.
 Such decisive action indicated the political nature of the SUP Directive and gives an indication on how the directive will develop over time.
 Aside from the restriction placed on oxo-degradable plastics, the SUP Directive also places restrictions on cotton bud sticks, cutlery, plates, straws, beverage stirrers and food containers.

 Analysis – SUP expansion on the cards